-The Santa Cruz County Mosquito and Vector Control District Concern has expressed concern that the drainage plan as proposed, incorporating detention and retention ponds, may produce conditions suitable for mosquito breeding.
-If is anticipated that the property owner and the District staff will work together to address any pond design and maintenance issues to reduce mosquitoes in a manner that does not adversely affect the objective of groundwater recharge or groundwater quality.
+The Santa Cruz County Mosquito and Vector Control District Concern has expressed concem that the drainage plan as proposed, incorporating detention and retention ponds, may produce conditions suitable for mosquito breeding.
+It is anticipated that the property owner and the District staff will work together to address any pond design and maintenance issues to reduce mosquitoes in a manner that does not adversely affect the objective of groundwater recharge or groundwater quality.

-Hai nson / nental Review Initial Study Aggregates Mid-Pacific, Inc. on No. 02-0046 Significant Or Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No impact 8.
-Create or contribute runoff which would exceed the capacity of existing or planned storm water drainage systems, or create additional source(s) of polluted runoff? d X Se ee fii nal paragraph of B7 above.
+Hanson A nental Review Initlal Study Aggregates Mid-Pacific Ir on No. 02-0046 Significant or Potentially Significant Impact Less Than Significant Wim Mitigation Incorporation Less Than Significant Impact No Impact 8.
+Create or contribute runoff which would exceed the capacity of existing or planned storm water drainage systems, or create additional source(s) of polluted runoff? d ••••• X ^ See fil nal paragraph of B7 above.
 9. Contribute to flood levels or erosion in natural water courses by discharges of newly collected runoff?
-X Se ee B 7 and B8.
-1().
-Otherwise substantially degrade water supply or quality?
-X S eeB 4 and B5 .
+Name of the latest of the late Salandering X SeeB 7 and B8.
+10. Otherwise substantially degrade water supply or quality? ممديد - x See E 34 and 55. iological Resources the project have the potential to: 1.
+Have an adverse effect on any species identified as a candidate, sensitive, or special status species, in local or regiona plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? x